-Investment in OR-BIS (DBA Influents Innovations)

-On January 19, 2016, Oregon Research Behavioral Intervention Strategies, Inc. (OR-BIS) was incorporated in the State of Oregon as a C-Corporation.
+Investment in OR-BIS (DBA Influents Innovations) - On January 19, 2016, Oregon Research Behavioral Intervention Strategies, Inc. (OR-BIS) was incorporated in the State of Oregon as a C-Corporation.
 OR-BIS applies behavioral sciences to the improvement of human well-being through the development and commercialization of evidence-based products and programs directed at health care and education.
 ORI purchased one hundred shares of ordinary stock at no par value for \$2,500, resulting in 48% ownership in OR-BIS.
 ORI recognizes an investment in OR-BIS on the statement of financial position under the equity method.
-An unrealized loss of \$68,487 and \$2,073 were recognized for the years ended December 31, 2022 and 2021, respectively and is included in other income and investment loss on the statements of activities.
-Information was not available from OR-BIS for calculating a change in ORI's investment as of December 31, 2023.
+Information was not available from OR-BIS for calculating a change in ORI's investment as of December 31, 2024.
+An unrealized loss of \$139,946 was recognized for the year ended December 31, 2023, and is included in other income and investment loss on the statements of activities.

-Beneficial interest in assets held by others

-The Institute provides funds for the Oregon Research Institute Fund (the Fund) with the Oregon Community Foundation (OCF).
+Beneficial interest in assets held by others - The Institute provides funds for the Oregon Research Institute Fund (the Fund) with the Oregon Community Foundation (OCF).
 OCF is the legal owner of the Fund.
 In accordance with a December 1999 agreement, OCF is required to make annual distributions of a portion of the value of the Fund to ORI.
 However, at the request of ORI, those distributions have been deferred until the fund reaches a specified level.
 Additionally, the agreement also grants to OCF the power to modify the restrictions and conditions of the Fund agreement to include the nature and timing of distributions as the OCF Board of Directors sees fit.
 This provision is considered variance power.

-As of December 31, 2023, \$66,514 has been recognized in the statement of financial position of the Institute, and is considered a beneficial interest in assets held by others (\$408,794 as of December 31, 2022).
-The beneficial interest is invested in the Boston Common Asset Management Fund, in a mix of United States equities, international equities, and fixed income instruments; all of which are traded in public markets.
-The fair value of the beneficial interest is recorded at current fair value.
+As of December 31, 2024, \$83,829 has been recognized in the statement of financial position of the Institute and is considered a beneficial interest in assets held by others (\$66,514 as of December 31, 2023).
+The beneficial interest represents ORI's share of the pooled investment portfolio, which is not actively traded.
+However, the underlying investments held at OCF are held in the Boston Common Asset Management (BCAM) Fund.
+ORI's share of the pooled investment portfolio is not actively traded and significant other observable inputs are not available.
+However, the underlying investments of the BCAM Fund include a mix of United States equities, international equities, and fixed income instruments; all of which are traded in public markets.